KaliLab/optimizer/README.md

 This command might not work if your OS has an earlier version in the standard software repository.
 If so, please follow the instructions at:

     http://wiki.wxpython.org/InstallingOnUbuntuOrDebian

+Currently, Optimizer works properly only with version 2.8 of wxpython.
+Some distributions (e.g., Ubuntu 16.04) may install version 3.0 instead (or in addition to) 2.8.
+In this case, please remove version 3.0 and make sure to install only version 2.8.
+Support for later versions of wxpython will be added to Optimizer in the future.

 You can get `pyelectro` from: